-Spring: Yellow-breasted Chats nest in the Washington metro area, but they are extremely uncommon at Monticello Park; only one has ever been recorded during the spring.
+Yellow-breasted Chats nest in the Washington metro area, but they are extremely uncommon at Monticello Park in both the spring and fall.

 Where to See Them in the Park